OpenHUTB/carla_doc/docs/build_windows.md

 ```

 !!!
 Note
-    The `master` branch contains the current release of CARLA with the latest fixes and features.
-Previous CARLA versions are tagged with the version name.
+    The `master` branch contains the current release of Carla with the latest fixes and features.
+Previous Carla versions are tagged with the version name.
 Always remember to check the current branch in git with the command `git branch`.

-### Get assets
+### 获取资产

 Download the __latest__ assets to work with the current version of CARLA by running the following command in the CARLA root folder: